JavaScript XSS Scanner

 On a more local front, the Browser prevents history files, cache files, and cookie files from being saved to your computer.
 This means that no one with access to your computer will be able to see where you have been surfing.

-For the curious ones, here is the scanner source code:
+Here is the scanner's source code:

 and this is how I use it: